Open Call: image, scrape, synthesise, collapse

 The commission will be presented on Unthinking Photography and at The Photographers’ Gallery from February – June 2025.

-If you have any questions or would like to discuss a potential proposal, we will be holding a limited number of one-to-one sessions.
-Book here for 15 minute sessions on 21 & 22 May 2024.
+To discuss a potential proposal, we held a limited number of one-to-one sessions on 21 & 22 May 2024.
 Question and answers from these sessions may feed back into the FAQ below.
-Please read the application guidelines and context before booking a slot.

 View technical and spatial drawings of the project space: